mancxvi/SharpIR_TWI/README.md

 Instructions
 ------------

+Install the library by cloning it and adding the DistanceSensor directory in the library manager in arduino

 Shove the pins for the sensor into 5V, ground, and pin A2 on the arduino.

 Connect SCL and SDA between the arduino and the pi.
 You may need to pull them high.